Symbols of Death in Literature: Examples & Meanings

 Now you’re well-tuned to the literary analysis of death symbolism in various works.
 Use our tips and interpretation approach to ace your next assignment and please your professor with insightful research.

 The ebony clock in Edgar Allan Poe’s short story symbolizes death, as it’s black and stands in the black and red room (both colors are closely associated with death).
-It counts down the time the guests have left, and every time it strikes a new hour, the partying crowd freezes, realizing they have less time.
+It counts down the time the guests have left.
+Every time it strikes a new hour, the partying crowd freezes, realizing they have less time.

 Cummings’ poem features a bell tower, which is a central symbol of life and death in this literary work.
 In the final lines, the poet compares women and men to the “ding and gong” of the bell, thus hinting at the birth, life, and death processes happening over time.

-Lennie’s death stands for the failure of an American dream in the novel, as Lennie and George cherished a dream to get to the farm, which finally failed.
+Lennie’s death stands for the failure of the American dream in the novel “”Of Mice and Men,”” as Lennie and George cherished a dream to get to the farm, which finally failed.
 As George has to kill Lennie with his own hands, Lennie’s death also symbolizes the death of friendship ideals.

-Piggy’s death is a symbolic turn in the novel, marking the dominance of violence and cruelty over the voice of wisdom and common sense.
-William Golding uses foreshadowing to usher Piggy’s death from the very start when Piggy tells about his poor eyesight, allergy, and inability to swim.
+Piggy’s death in “Lord of the Flies” is a symbolic turn, marking the dominance of violence and cruelty over the voice of wisdom and common sense.
+William Golding uses foreshadowing to usher Piggy’s death from the very start when Piggy tells about his poor eyesight, allergy, and inability to swim.”

 🔍 References